 He is responsible for administrative and clinical leadership and coordination for the health system's medical staff, graduate medical education and physician alignment activities.
 He collaborates with physicians, residents and the administrative/clinical staffs of all health system affiliates to streamline operating systems.
 He also oversees activities to improve patient outcomes and support the health system mission to improve the health of the people and communities we serve.

-A 2000 graduate of the University of Michigan Medical School, Dr. Govindaiah completed his internal medicine residency at St. Joseph Mercy Hospital in Ann Arbor in 2005.
+A 2000 graduate of the University of Michigan medical School, Dr. Govindaiah completed his internal medicine residency at St. Joseph Mercy Hospital in Ann Arbor in 2005.
 He joined Springfield Clinic in 2006 and served there as chairman of the department of Hospital Medicine.
 Before that, he participated in similar clinical activities at St. Joseph Mercy Hospital in Ann Arbor.

 Dr. Govindaiah has been actively involved in many quality initiatives at Memorial Medical Center, including the Glycemic Control Mentored Implementation Program; the Physician Information Technology Advisory, Clinical Performance, Medical Record and Utilization Management Committees; Mortality Review conferences and daily multidisciplinary patient rounds.

 Senior Vice President and Chief Nursing Officer, Memorial Health System

 Dr. Prater brings over 28 years of nursing and leadership experience to Memorial Health System.
 As senior vice president of patient care services, Dr. Prater oversees the integration of the philosophy, goals, and objectives of Memorial Health System into the daily operations of the patient care delivery system across the continuum of care.

 Dr. Prater also holds adjunct faculty positions at Mennonite College of Nursing at Illinois State University, Southern Illinois University - Edwardsville (SIUE) School of Nursing and SIU School of Medicine.

 She has been with Memorial since 1990, initially serving as the administrator for oncology services until assuming her current role.
-Prior to coming to Memorial, Dr. Prater was an assistant professor of surgery and a staff nurse at SIU School of Medicine.
+Before coming to Memorial, Dr. Prater was an assistant professor of surgery and a staff nurse at SIU School of Medicine.